Drone inspecting high-voltage overhead power lines

 Drones – also known as unmanned aerial systems or vehicles (UAS / UAVs) – allow us to look at parts of our network that are more difficult or costly to reach.

-They make it much easier for us to inspect the overhead wires and pylons known as the national grid, which transmits electricity from power stations across the country.
+They make it much easier for us to inspect the overhead wires and pylons known as the national grid, which transmit electricity from power stations across the country.

-We also use drones in substations to get a bird’s-eye view of high-voltage components that would otherwise require costly power outages, scaffolding or cherry pickers to view.
+We also use drones in substations to gain a bird’s-eye view of high-voltage components that would otherwise require costly power outages, scaffolding or cherry pickers to view.

 Why do we need drones to perform inspections?